Steps for Register S Corporation in California: An In-Depth Overview

 How to Set Up an S Corporation in California?

-Incorporating and registering S corp in California involves a series of steps that are important in its incorporation.
+Incorporating and registering an S corporation in California involves a series of steps that are important in its incorporation.
 You have to determine a unique name for your Corporation, one that meets the naming requirements in California.
 You may look at name availability through the Secretary of State website so that you can be sure your name is not currently in use.

 After having your name, the next thing you must do is file your Articles of Incorporation (Form ARTS-GS) with the California Secretary of State.
 This document legally creates your corporation and holds basic information such as the true business name, address, and purpose of the corporation.
 There is a filing fee for this step.